-Solution 1 If the game is still running in full-screen mode and your monitor is unusable, exit the game.
-To do this, press [Alt]+[Tab] once, right-click the name of the game on the Windows taskbar, then click Close.
+- 1 If the game is still running in full-screen mode and your monitor is unusable, exit the game.
+To do this, press [Alt]+[Tab] once, right-click the name of the game on the Windows taskbar, then click Close. - Make sure the correct monitor is selected in Windows.

-2 Access the Matrox PowerDesk Monitor Settings property sheet (see "Accessing PowerDesk property sheets", page 9).

-3 Click Select customizations from the Matrox list.

-4 From the Matrox monitor list, select the monitor model you're using.
-If your monitor model doesn't appear in the list, select a monitor that runs at 60 Hz at 640 × 480 (for example, Standard monitor types → Vesa 1024X768 @60Hz → Next).
+- 1 If the game is still running in full-screen mode and your monitor is unusable, exit the game.
+To do this, press [Alt]+[Tab] once, right-click the name of the game on the Windows taskbar, then click Close. - Access the Matrox PowerDesk Monitor Settings property sheet (see "Accessing PowerDesk property sheets", page 11). - Click Select customizations from the Matrox list. - From the Matrox monitor list, select the monitor model you're using.
+If your monitor model doesn't appear in the list, select a monitor that runs at 60 Hz at 640×480 (for example, Standard monitor types → Vesa 1024X768 @60Hz → Next).
 Follow the onscreen instructions to complete the selection.